 Get insights from customer support and CRM

-It doesn’t matter what your product is about.
-For sure, you can find reviews on Amazon that connect your product with your buyer persona.
+It doesn’t matter what your product is.
+The chances are you can find reviews on Amazon that connect your product with your buyer persona.

 Amazon is the biggest source of information in the world when it comes to product reviews.
-Just think about your product and try to find something related to it.
+Just research things that are related to your product, your target market and your brand.
 It’s not important if the reviews are not about the same product, the important thing is to find what your buyer persona cares about.

 Believe us, it can be very useful information.

 Now that we have collected a lot of information, it’s time to process it.

 Much of the useful data that you collect will be unstructured, qualitative data that’s notoriously difficult to accurately process.
 So, we need to translate each piece of qualitative data into numbers and/or easily quantifiable information.